owensam/whatswidget/README.md

 ## WhatsWidget

-**WhatsWidget** is a simple javascript widget that allow your customers to talk to you directly on whatsapp.
+**WhatsWidget** is a simple javascript widget started by [@mascarelldev](https://twitter.com/mascarelldev) that allow your customers to talk to you directly on whatsapp.
 It's based on [this post](https://blog.jenyay.com/building-javascript-widget/) by Jenyay so if you're interested in building javascript widgets, start there 👍.

 ### Features